yeoldegrove/osism.github.io/docs/guides/deploy-guide/manager.md

 ---
 sidebar_label: Manager
-sidebar_position: 30
+sidebar_position: 20
 ---

 # Manager

-## Provision the operating system of the manager

-The Manager Node serves as the central administration instance for managing the cloud environment.
+The Manager node serves as the central administration instance for managing the cloud environment.
 With the help of Ansible and other OSISM-specific [components](../concept-guide/index.md), the entire life cycle of the system is coordinated from here (installation, customization, upgrades, etc.).